 For more information for undergraduates and postgraduates on how and when to apply, visit our How to Apply page.
 Our International Foundation Programmes (IFP) are accepting direct applications through our online application form.

-Your application is important to us and our staff are well equipped to work remotely, so we do not anticipate any significant disruption in assessing your application.
-However, please bear with us if considering your application takes slightly longer.
+Your application is important to us and our staff are well equipped to work remotely under the UK's current stay at home guidance, so we do not anticipate any disruption in assessing your application.
 You can follow progress in considering your application on Me@Reading Applicant.

 For postgraduate applications, apart from our MSc Speech and Language Therapy, we don't have a final deadline to submit applications.
 However, we encourage you to submit your application as soon as possible so that we are able to make a decision on your application before the start of term.
 This is especially important for international students who require a visa to study in the UK.
 You can read more about applying for a UK student visa on the UK Visa and Immigration website.

-For undergraduate applications, you should aim to apply via UCAS between 8 September 2020 and 15 January 2021 for admission in September 2021.
+For undergraduate applications, you should aim to apply via UCAS between 8 September 2020 and 29 January 2021 for admission in September 2021.
+(The UCAS equal consideration deadline was originally 15 January but has since been extended to 29 January in light of the national lockdown).

 You will only be eligible to apply for accommodation after you receive an offer to study with us.